PrOP-M: History

-Alex Ellery in Planetary Rovers.
-Robotic Exploration of the Solar System wrote:

-All planetary rover missions to date have adopted wheeled chassis designs across a range of rover sizes for mechanical simplicity and high reliability.
-This trend looks set to continue for the foreseeable future.
-One exception was the Prop-M nanorover on the Russian Mars 3 lander (1971).
-The 4.5 kg Prop-M used a pair of skis mounted onto legs.

-The rover had a primitive artificial intelligence: if it met an obstacle it was programmed to reverse and "use the skids on alternate sides to walk around the obstacle".
+The rover had a algorithm to overcome obstacles: when it approached one, it was programmed to reverse and "use the skids on alternate sides to walk around the obstacle".

 The first rover was destroyed in the November 27, 1971 crash landing of Mars 2, launched May 19, 1971.
 The second one was launched on May 28, 1971 on Mars 3 and was lost when the lander stopped communicating 110 seconds after landing on December 2, 1971.
 The loss of communication may have been due to the extremely powerful Martian dust storm taking place at the time or a problem with the Mars 3 orbiter's ability to relay communications.
 The second rover was never deployed.
 The rover missions were secret and were not mentioned in official news reports about the landings; their existence was revealed almost 20 years later in 1990.
 The PrOP-M rovers preceded NASA's 1997 Sojourner by 26 years.
 Authors of the Planetary Landers and Entry Probes wrote that Mars 6 and Mars 7 also carried PrOP-M rovers.

-One rover can be seen now in the Memorial Museum of Cosmonautics in Moscow, another is in the Museum of Space and Missile Technology in Saint Petersburg.
+A model of the rover can now be seen in the Memorial Museum of Cosmonautics in Moscow, another is in the Museum of Space and Missile Technology in Saint Petersburg.

-In culture

-PrOP-M rover and Mars 3 lander were featured in the 2013 videogame about Mars exploration Take On Mars.